 The U3818DW we reviewed was manufactured in May 2018.

 The Dell U3818DW is a great office monitor with some impressive features, but these features come at a premium price.
-See our recommendations for the best gaming monitors for PC and the best curved gaming monitors.
+See our recommendations for the best gaming monitors for PC, the best curved gaming monitors, and the best 4k gaming monitors.

 Overall, the Dell Alienware AW3418DW and the Dell U3818DW perform similarly, but the AW3418DW is better suited for gamers, whereas the U3818DW is better for office use.
 The AW3418DW has a faster refresh rate and better response time, as well as NVIDIA G-SYNC support.
 The Dell U3818DW has a larger, higher resolution screen that is better for multitasking, as well as support for PIP/PIB, allowing you to work on two computers at once.